-Barton's overall credit hour production decreased slightly for FY23 (although the decrease was much less than FY22).
+Barton's overall credit hour production increased for FY24.
 There have been many changes in Higher Education post COVID, which is affecting Higher Education nationwide.
-Student graduating from High School are not automatically enrolling in Higher Education and we are seeing fewer non-traditional students returning to College.
+Student graduating from High School were not automatically enrolling in Higher Education and we were seeing fewer non-traditional students returning to College.
 Many traditional and non-traditional student's goals are to gain the required short-term credentials so that they can move directly to the workforce.

-We anticipate we will start to see increases in enrollment from the prior year, however those increases are expected to be minimal as compared to increases we saw Pre-COVID.
-Our hours generated through all delivery methods decreased with the exception of Barton Online.
+We anticipated that we would see increases in enrollment from the prior year, however we expected those increases to be minimal as compared to increases we saw Pre-COVID.
+FY24 proved that students are returning to Higher Ed, and we saw increases in all areas of the Education that we provide.

-Management's Discussion and Analysis For the Years Ended June 30, 2023 and 2022
+BARTON COUNTY COMMUNITY COLLEGE Management's Discussion and Analysis For the Years Ended June 30, 2024 and 2023

 Our dependency on state funding and local valuations for funding play a major role in our financial success.
 The ongoing political and financial uncertainty of the state continues to be a challenge for Higher Education.
-Barton experienced a significant increase in state support for FY23.
-This was primarily due to the state recentering the funding formula and distributing the funds to those Colleges that had been underfunded for the past 20 years.
+Barton experienced a significant increase in state support for FY24.
+This was primarily due to the state funding a number of special projects as well as recentering of the funding formula.
 The college continues to focus its efforts in areas that will provide funding such as SB155, online, and specific targeted markets.
 With the additional funding also comes additional restrictions, labor, reporting, and management of these programs.